transposit-connectors/smartsheet_slack_helpdesk/README.md

 #### Create your Database in Smartsheet

-1. Create a new sheet in Smartsheet.
-If you are new to Smartsheet, check out their [Learning Center](https://help.smartsheet.com/).
+1. If you are new to Smartsheet, check out their [Learning Center](https://help.smartsheet.com/).
-2. Modify your sheet to have seven columns.
-   - First column is the title with unchangeable type **Text/Number**
-   - Second column is the ticket number with type **Auto-Number**
-   - Third column is the user column with type **Contact List**
-   - Fourth column is the date created with type **Auto-Number/System...
-Created (Date)**
-   - Fifth column is the description with type **Text/Number**
-   - Sixth column is urgency with type **Symbols...
-RYGB Balls**
-   - Seventh column is the status with type **Dropdown List...**
+2. Download the [IT Request Management Template](https://www.smartsheet.com/marketplace/templates/it-request-management) to your Smartsheet account.

 #### Fork in Transposit

 1. Authenticate your API token with Slack
-2. Authenticate slackbot's API token with the Client iD in your Slack App under Authentication
+2. Authenticate Slackbot's API token with the Client iD in your Slack App under Authentication
 3. Find your Smartsheet sheet id by running `list_sheets` and copying the id value to environment variables.

 ### Transposit Functions